AnimalDesign/thelia-piwik-analytics/README.md

 ## User Tracking

 This module uses the `main.body-bottom` hook to include the piwik javascript bug into the frontend of a Thelia installation.
-All user activities can therefor be tracked.
+Most user activities can therefor be tracked.
+This includes [Content Tracking](http://piwik.org/docs/content-tracking/) and [User ID Tracking](http://piwik.org/docs/user-id/) for logged in customers.

 ## E-commerce Tracking